 Supporting someone going through something so severe that they turn towards self-harm as a solution is immensely difficult.
 You are watching a person hurt and maybe even destroy themselves intentionally, whether through indirect “bad choices” or active harm, such as cutting.

-Your best course of action is to work towards convincing them to get help with you.
+Your best course of action is to work towards convincing them to get help from you.
 Do not scold or judge them.
 Even in treatment, it is never a good idea to shame someone for relapsing towards self-harm or failing to take care of themselves as per their treatment plan.
-Shame and guilt will always result in worse symptoms and bigger problems.
+Shame and guilt will always lead to worse symptoms and more significant problems.
 Be empathic and understand that this is often a compulsive issue.
-It takes time, patience, and a lot of attempts to finally overcome the urge to self-harm.
+It takes time, patience, and a lot of attempts to overcome the urge to self-harm finally.